-The pair say the technology could help mitigate some of the pandemic’s impact on the tourism industry.
+The pair say the technology could help mediate some of the pandemic’s impact on the tourism industry.

 There are also other advantages, such as cost-effectiveness (virtual tourism would be cheaper); health safety (because it can be done from the comfort of home); and saving time (no travel time).

-It would also make travel to more places much more possible for older people, as virtual tourism virtually eliminates accessibility issues.
-Tourism hotspots that routinely are not accessible to older people or those with physical disabilities would become accessible, safer and more secure and free from the risk of becoming a victim of crime.
+It would also make travel to more places much more possible for older people, as virtual tourism virtually eliminate accessibility issues.
+Tourism hotspots that are not routinely accessible to older people or those with physical disabilities would become accessible, safer and more secure and free from the risk of becoming a victim of crime.

 And no special equipment – apart from a standard home computer with a graphics card and internet access – is required.

 “Virtual tourism (also) creates new employment opportunities for virtual tour guides, interpreters, drone pilots, videographers and photographers, as well as those building the new equipment for virtual tourism,” say the pair.